Nature of spin glass order in physical dimensions: Introduction

 \section{Introduction}

 The nature of the ordered state of spin glasses has been controversial for nearly four decades.
-Newman and Stein have suggested that there are at least four possibilities for the ordered state \cite{newmanstein:03} which are not disallowed by rigorous arguments: the broken replica symmetry (RSB) picture of Parisi, \cite{PARISI:79, parisi:83, rammal:86, mezard1987spin, parisi:08}, the chaotic pairs state of Newman and Stein \cite{newmanstein:98}, the TNT picture of Palassini and Young \cite{palassini:00} and Houdayer, Krzakala and Martin \cite{HoudayerMartin1:2000,krzakala:00} and the droplet scaling picture \cite{mcmillan:84a, bray:86,FisherHuse:88}.
+Newman and Stein have suggested that there are at least four possibilities for the ordered state \cite{newmanstein:03} which are not disallowed by rigorous arguments: the broken replica symmetry (RSB) picture of Parisi, \cite{PARISI:79, parisi:83, rammal:86, mezard1987spin, parisi:08}, the chaotic pairs state of Newman and Stein \cite{newmanstein:98}, the TNT picture of Palassini and Young \cite{palassini:00} and Krzakala and Martin \cite{krzakala:00} and the droplet scaling picture \cite{mcmillan:84a, bray:86,FisherHuse:88}.
 These different types of ordered states are distinguished by the free energy cost of droplet excitations whose size is comparable to the size of the system $L$, and the fractal dimension $d_s$ of the droplet surface.
 For the RSB picture and the TNT picture there are excitations of size $L$ which contain $L^d$ spins in $d$ dimensions with an associated free energy cost of $O(1)$.
 In the chaotic pairs and droplet scaling picture the free energy cost of such excitations increases as $L^{\theta^{\prime}}$, with $\theta^{\prime} > 0$.
 For the RSB and chaotic pairs pictures, the fractal dimension of the droplet surface has $d_s = d$, so that the droplet surface is space filling.
-In the droplet and TNT scaling pictures $d_s < d$ but on the TNT picture the large droplets of order of the system size $L$ have a fractal surface dimension $d_s=d$ \cite{HoudayerMartin1:2000} while on the droplet picture they retain the same surface fractal dimension as that of smaller droplets, $d_s$.
+In the droplet and TNT scaling pictures $d_s < d$.
+In yet another picture due to Houdayer and Martin \cite{HoudayerMartin1:2000}, which we shall refer to as the \lq\lq mixed" picture, large droplets of order of the system size $L$ have a fractal surface dimension $d_s=d$ and a free energy cost of $O(1)$ as in the RSB picture.
+In this paper we argue that droplets of size $\mathcal{L}$ much smaller than the system size $L$ have a surface fractal dimension $d_s< d$ and an energy cost which increases as $\mathcal{L}^{\theta^{\prime}}$, just as in the droplet picture, but when $\mathcal{L} \sim L < L^*$, their energies are of $O(1)$, and their surfaces have then a fractal dimension $d_s = d$, just as in the picture of Houdayer and Martin.
+However, we shall provide evidence that for system sizes $L> L^*$, where $L^*$ is a large length scale, there is a change of behavior and the droplets behave as expected in the droplet picture and again have energies which increase as $L^{\theta^{\prime}}$.
+Thus when $L < L^*$ the appropriate picture of the spin glass ordered state picture is that of the mixed picture.
+We use the name \lq\lq mixed" as this picture combines features from both the droplet and RSB pictures.
 A recent numerical study of spin glass excitations whose energies are of $O(1)$ in two and three dimensions can be found in Ref. \cite{nussinov:2024}.